Justin Herbert Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Herbert's zero passing yards in one matchup against the Bengals are 289.5 less than yards than his over/under in Sunday's game.
+- Herbert recorded zero passing yards in one matchup against the Bengals, 289.5 yards below his over/under for Sunday.

-- Herbert did not throw a touchdown pass in that outing against the Bengals.
+- Herbert did not throw a touchdown pass in that game against the Bengals.

-- The 269.1 yards per game the Bengals are giving up through the air makes them the NFL's 24th-ranked pass defense.
+- The Bengals have the NFL's 24th-ranked pass defense this season, yielding 269.1 yards per game through the air.

-- The Bengals have allowed 14 passing TDs this season (1.3 per game), ranking them second among NFL defenses.
+- At 1.3 passing TDs conceded per game, the Bengals defense is ranked second in the league.

 Recent Performances

-- Herbert put together a 303-yard performance against the Broncos last week, completing 63.6% of his passes and throwing for two touchdowns with two interceptions.
+- In last week's matchup with the Broncos, Herbert completed 63.6% of his passes for 303 yards, while throwing two touchdowns with two interceptions.

-- He also tacked on 36 yards on four carries, averaging nine yards per carry without a touchdown.
+- Herbert tacked on 36 yards on four carries, averaging nine yards per attempt.

 - He's added 148 rushing yards on 15 carries, averaging 49.3 yards per game.